-Hire File.

-Name : ………………………………………………………………………………………………..
+Name of Hirer:

+Company Name:

+Address:

+Tel No: Mobile No:

-Address details of Hirer:………………………………………………………………………..
+Email Address

-Contact details of Hirer:………………………………………………………………………………………………..

 Licence to Occupy Paraparaumu Bridge Club Rooms at 1 Brett Ambler Way, Paraparaumu

+Conditions of Hire:

-The Paraparaumu Bridge Inc. (the club) licences ( ) to use the Club rooms as set out in the Schedule/s ( .) on the ( ) between the hours of on the following basis;
+The Paraparaumu Bridge Inc. (the club) licences ( ) to use the Club rooms as set out in the Schedule/s ( ) on the ( day of year ) between the hours of and

 The rental is ( ) and is to be paid two weeks in advance to the Treasurer at Box 1605 Paraparaumu Beach.

+The Hirer should be aware that any claims on the Club’s insurance that are shown to result from the negligence or breach of contract of the Hirer may result in our insurance company seeking redress from the Hirer.
+Our Insurance broker recommends that the Hirer holds Public Liability insurance for at least $2,000,000 (two million).

 Smoking is not permitted in any part of the building or within the close proximity of the building.